abhishek-kumar-code/Redfish_Public/Specification.md

 ### Type identifiers

 Types are identified by a *Type URI*.
-The URI for a type is in the format:
+The URI for a type is of the form:

  `  #*Namespace*.*TypeName*`